NVIDIA/NeMo-Guardrails/examples/reference_demo/PineconeRAG/README.md

   $answer = execute answer_question_with_sources(query=$full_user_query)
   bot $answer
 ```

+Within the multi-turn conversations, the NeMo Guardrails bot is able to resolve what `it` refers to based on the previous question.
+This is being taken care of by the Dialog manager under the hood.

 Another salient feature of the [config.co](./config.co) file is that there are two main flows defined.
 This ensures that the user can start asking questions straightaway without a greeting.
 Ofcourse, if the user chooses to greet the bot first, then that flow will be run.